bmcguir2/molsim/README.md

 For science-ready code, we recommend downloading one of the releases—these are verified to the best of our ability to be accurate.
 If there are any indications otherwise, please submit an issue!

-For the latest build, either for testing or for contributing, please clone the `development` branch of this reposity.
+For the latest build, either for testing or for contributing, please clone the `development` branch of this repository.

 We recommend using `conda` for maintaining Python environments.
 Once you have acquired the code either from downloading a release or cloning the repository, you can create a new `conda` environment (called `molsim`) by running the following in the `molsim` directory: